dart-lab/manual/docs/data-stats-open-science.md

    selection in SPSS, or something in R to de-select those cases that you don't need for your analysis.

-### *Rules for good data management*:
+### _Rules for good data management_:

-- If in doubt, password protect a file (see below for how to do this)
+* If in doubt, password protect a file (see below for how to do this)

-- Develop a template master database, thoroughly and carefully.
+* Develop a template master database, thoroughly and carefully.
 Use dummy data to check it.
 Then use that template and aim to only ever have ONE master data file for your project.
 You can add rows and columns, but should aim to never remove information.

-- Label your participants using a convention such as Participant\_studyname\_number.
-For example: P\_CE\_001 Make sure that the number has enough digits to encompass all potential future participants.
+* Label your participants using a convention such as Participant_studyname_number.
+For example: P_CE_001 Make sure that the number has enough digits to encompass all potential future participants.
 Avoid coding group status within the participant code (e.g. A for Autistic) as this make the code unnecessarily revealing about the participant.

-- Label your study master file using a similar convention.
+* Label your study master file using a similar convention.
 E.g.
-  MasterData\_ClickEast\_blind If your study doesn't have a catchy name, using your name or initials might be better.
+  MasterData_ClickEast_blind If your study doesn't have a catchy name, using your name or initials might be better.

-### *To password protect a file in Excel*:
+### _To password protect a file in Excel_:

-Select Save As \> Select Options \> Choose a password \> confirm your password.
+Select Save As > Select Options > Choose a password > confirm your password.
 You can also consider adding a different password for modification of the file, to make it harder for people to accidentally edit your master data.
 Strong but memorable passwords can be created using unpredictable but thematically-linked word strings.
 E.g. chocolatebeachpilates (based on three favourite things).
 You can also use the first letters of a sentence -- such as a favourite song lyric -- and including relevant symbols or punctuation.
 E.g. Ror&wok!Bck&wwm (Raindrops on roses and whiskers on kittens!
-Bright copper kettles and warm woollen mittens)
+Bright copper kettles and warm woollen mittens).

-### *To encrypt a file using Veracrypt*:
+### _To encrypt a file using Veracrypt_:

 You can safely encrypt files using a free online programme, recommended for encryption by our IT service, called